nhscc/problem-statements/2019/bdpa-elections-part-1.md

 * A mapping between voters and the elections they're eligible to vote in
 * A mapping between moderators and the elections they moderate

-All users can view any elections returned by the API, _even if they were not created by your app_.
+Users can view any closed elections returned by the API, _even if they were not created by your app_.
 Users interact differently with elections depending on their type.
 For elections owned by your app: moderators can add voters to elections or remove them from elections; administrators can **create/delete** elections, and change **some parts** of an election; voters vote in these elections.
-All users can view the results of _all_ elections in the system, however.
+All users can view the results of _all_ closed elections in the system, however.

 When viewing election results that are closed, the winning choice will be emphasized in the frontend UI.
 All eliminated choices will be clearly marked.